doggodgcodes/dogebork-js/README.md

     - ```javascript
       Dogebork.buttonOnClick("myButton")
       ```
-    - You also don't have to use a seperate function to find the ID.
+    - You also don't have to use a separate function to find the ID.
 v4.0

 - New